miquelbeltran/android-architecture-sample/README.md

-## News - 27 August 2016
+## News - 28 August 2016

 Some of the features of the project are currently broken and the app has been removed from the market.

-I am currenly working on a major refactor with the following changes:
+There has been a major refactor with the following changes:

 - api, business logic, ui and currency converter in separated modules.
 - Major refactor of the business logic.
-- Caching using a Realm database.
 - Major refactor of ui classes with better MVP pattern.
 - Removed Data Binding in favor of ButterKnife.
 - Removed Fragments in favor of custom views.

-Follow the refactors in the `refactor` branch.

 # My Vinyl Discogs Browser for Android